 Some useful design features are common to a few models.
 We appreciate the cross-hatched baskets of the Smartake Rectangular, iDesign York Metal Wire, and Smartake Corner.
 They offer good support, so bath products stay upright and don't fall through the cracks.
 Razor hooks that can double as loofa/washcloth hangers are also a big plus.

 Ease of Installation

 This straightforward metric doesn't hold quite as much weight as the others, but easy installation is always a nice plus.
-We look at the amount of time, as well as the number and complexity of the steps it takes to get up and washing with each product.
+We assess the complexity and the amount of time it takes to get up and wash with each product.

 Installation degree of difficulty breaks down into a familiar three categories: models with adhesive pads, ones that hang over the showerhead, and those that use a spring-loaded pole to create tension between the floor and ceiling.
 The over-the-showerhead models are by far the fastest and easiest to install.
 Suction cup alignment issues notwithstanding, the Zenna Home Expandable, iDesign York Metal Wire, and iDesign Formbu Bamboo all go on in less than a minute.

 In the next tier, the models with adhesive pads, including the Smartake Rectangular and Kincmax Basket Shelf, need a little extra time and patience.
 They require marking the wall, then sticking the adhesive pad in place.
 These types typically take about 5-10 minutes of active installation time and usually recommend letting the pad cure in place for 24 hours before adding weight to it.

 Lastly, the tension pole models take about 20-30 minutes to install.
 There are different configurations depending on how high the ceiling is, so instructions with models like the Zenna Home Pole Caddy and Allzone Constant Tension Corner requires patience and some deciphering.